Will there be a season 2 of Bridgerton on Netflix? Here's everything we know

 Will there be a season 2 of Bridgerton on Netflix?
 Here’s everything we know

-Hit period drama Bridgerton has plenty more material to work with – and plenty more stories to tell.
+Hit period drama Bridgerton has plenty more material to work with.
 But will season two get the green light?

-The only disappointing thing about having finished Bridgerton season one is the fact that there are no more episodes left to binge.
-So… when are we getting season two?
+Netflix’s romantic drama Bridgerton has been an absolute smash hit for the streaming service, which is perhaps unsurprising given that it comes from superstar producer Shonda Rhimes.

-Set in Regency London, season one of the Netflix drama cheered up our collective Christmasses with a story that was fun and romantic and suptuous and escapist.
-Shonda Rhimes’s production company Shondaland and showrunner Chris Van Dusen brought Julia Quinn’s books to life and left fans wanting more.
+But as it stands, the show is still awaiting official confirmation of a second season, despite its position in the number one spot on the platform’s own chart of its top ten most popular shows.

 Has Bridgerton season 2 been confirmed?